withastro/docs/src/pages/en/guides/debugging.md

 For example, if you want to import `src/components/MyComponent.js` and `src/components/includes/MyOtherComponent.js`, use `src/components/**/*.js` (instead of `src/components/*.js`).

-> Note that variables in `Astro.glob()` are not supported.
+> Note that dynamic variables and string interpolation in `Astro.glob()` is not supported.

 This is not a bug in Astro.
-It is due to a limitation of [Vite's `import.meta.glob()` function](https://vitejs.dev/guide/features.html#glob-import) which supports only string literals.
+It is due to a limitation of [Vite's `import.meta.glob()` function](https://vitejs.dev/guide/features.html#glob-import) which only supports static string literals.

 A common workaround is to instead import a larger set of files that includes all the files you need using `Astro.glob()`, then filter them: